Ernie Parker: Career

 Ernie Parker was educated at Perth High School and St Peter's College, Adelaide, before joining his father's law firm in Perth.

 Tennis

 Parker is best remembered for winning the 1913 Australasian Championships men's singles title.
-In the final against Harry Parker, he made many successful forays to the net and he won in four sets.
+The tournament is now known as the Australian Open.
+In the final against Harry Parker, he made many successful forays to the net and won in four sets.
 He also reached the final in 1909 and won the 1909 (partnering J. Keane) and 1913 (partnering Alf Hedeman) doubles titles.

 He won the Western Australian Championships six times: 1903, 1904, 1907, 1908, 1911 and 1912.
 In 1905 he won the Maerenbad Cup in Marienbad Brandenberg, Germany, on clay, beating Kurt von Wessely.

 Parker's play was described as "quick, wristy, and always looking for a 'winner'".
 Slightly built, he was noted for his exceptional net play, but his serve was his weakness, described as "merely a means of putting the ball into play".